steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

   1. The Lightweight Request for Comment (RFC)/Design Document approach explained in {% cite Ubl2020 %}, {% cite Winters2020 %}, {% cite Orosz2020 %}, {% cite Orosz2021 %}, {% cite Zimmermann2019 %}, {% cite Gonchar2020 %}, and {% cite Mozilla2020 %} from the perspectives of different organizations - sometimes called Lightweight RFC and sometimes Design Document approach.
 The approach has also been mentioned in the ThoughWorks Tech Radar Vol. 24 trial area as Lightweight RFC approach in {% cite ThoughtWorks2021 %}.

 In the next sections, we will describe these three different prototypical architecture review processes.
-But before we start to explain the prototypical architecture review processes, we have to look shortly at different ways to organize architecture work in an organization.

-## Who is Organizing Architecture in your Organization

-In {% cite Hohpe2021 %}, Hohpe explains the different options of organizing architecture in organizations.
-He summarizes four options using a model based on Plöd as well as Toth {% cite Toth2020 %}:
-  1. Benevolent dictator: An architect or architect team tells the developers what and how to do architecture.
-  1. Primus inter pares: Architects are embedded into development teams where they are just-another-team-member but focus on architecture.
-  1. Architecture without architects: Architecture work is a shared responsibility and done within teams by the developers.
-  1. Inmates running the asylum: Although, this option may look like the previous option "architecture without architects", the difference is that nobody is really doing architecture.
-This often results in a complex architecture with a lot of cruft and long development cycles.

-Hohpe also suggests that different architecture maturity stages of an organization may require a different choices.
-For example, the "benevolent dictator" may be required when there is a lot of cruft accumulated before going over to the option 3 (architecture without architects).
-Especially, the differences between the options 3 (architecture without architects) and 4 (inmates running the asylum) may be quite fluid and not recognizable easily {% cite Hohpe2020 %}.

-In a nutshell, you shoud consider what architecture organization model is persistent in your organization.
-The different architecture review processes include different parties involved and, thus, different pros and cons.
-The parties involved in the processes such as the Architecture Review Board in the "Classical" Architecture Review process can be represented by a group of knowledgable architects (option 1 - benevolent dictator), a well-organized architecture guild based on option 3, or even a group of inmates running the asylum (option 4).
-However, the people involved in the parties of the processes define the quality of the review output and, thus, the quality of an organization's architecture.

-Also, some architecture review processes may not be possible in your organization due to political reasons.
-A group of architects (option 1 - benevolent dictator) may not be interested in giving up power to strengthen development teams power based on processes suggesting more the option 2 (primus inter pares) or 3 (architecture without architects).
-We will discuss such issues in more detail in the respective sections of the different processes.

-In the next section, we describe the different prototypical architecture review processes.

 ## The "Classical" Architecture Review Process